iqtree/iqtree.github.io/doc/AliSim.md

      iqtree2 --alisim alignment_HKY -t tree.nwk -m HKY{2.0}

-In this case, AliSim would simulate an alignment from HKY model.
+In this case, AliSim would simulate an alignment from the HKY model.
 The frequencies of base A, C, G, and T, will be randomly generated from empirical distributions, namely, Generalized-logistic, Exponential-normal, Power-log-normal, Exponential-Weibull.
 These distributions and their parameters were estimated from a large collection of empirical datasets [REF](http://google.com).

 In addition to five built-in distributions, namely *uniform, Generalized_logistic, Exponential_normal, Power_log_normal, and Exponential_Weibull*, users could define their own lists of numbers, then generate other model parameters from these lists by following these steps.
 Note that user-defined lists of numbers could be generated from different distributions.

-Firstly, generating a set of random numbers for each list, then defining the new lists in a new file (e.g.,`custom_distributions.txt`) as the following example
+Firstly, generating a set of random numbers for each list, then defining the new lists in a new file (e.g.,`custom_distributions.txt`) as the following example.

     F_A 0.363799 0.313203 0.277533 0.242350 ...
     F_B 0.268955 0.278675 0.290531 0.237410 ...